gambitproject/gambit/doc/gui.general.rst

 the game graphically; in this case, showing the game tree of a simple one-card poker game.
 Note that where applicable, information is color-coded to match the colors assigned to the players: Fred's moves and payoffs are presented in red, and Alice's in blue.
-Player names and colors are set on the :guilabel:`Players` page of the :guilabel:`Game properties` dialog (:menuselection:`Edit --> Game`): each player is listed with a text field for its name and a color swatch beside it, which opens a color picker when clicked.
-A new player is added to the game using :menuselection:`Edit --> Add player`; the Players page itself does not yet support adding, removing, or reordering players.
+Players are added, removed, reordered, renamed, and recolored on the :guilabel:`Players` page of the :guilabel:`Game properties` dialog (:menuselection:`Edit --> Game`), in the same way as a player's strategies are edited on the :guilabel:`Edit strategies` dialog (see :ref:`Adding, removing, and reordering strategies
+<editing-strategies>`): each player has a text field for its name, a color
+swatch beside it that opens a color picker when clicked, and :guilabel:`↑`/:guilabel:`↓`/:guilabel:`✕` buttons to reorder or remove it.
+A player can't be removed if it has decisions in the game, or more than one strategy in the game's strategic representation; its :guilabel:`✕` button is disabled, with a tooltip explaining why.

 Hovering the mouse pointer over a node in the tree briefly displays a small window showing, for each player, that player's expected payoff from that